lxndrblz/anatole/README.md

 `hello.js` and `world.js` will be bundled into a `custom.min.js`.

 You can also include links to remote javascript files (hosted on CDNs for example).
-But be aware, that integrity settings and minification won't be applied.
-Further make sure to adjust your CSP.
+But be aware that integrity settings and minification won't be applied.
+Further, make sure to adjust your CSP.
 You can load a remote script like this:

 ```toml
 [params]